 Wouldn’t it be great if all clothes worn to work could be claimed as business expenses?
+However, it’s important to understand the specific criteria to claim clothing as a business expense.
 Unfortunately, under New Zealand’s tax laws, this isn’t possible.

 To qualify as tax-deductible, clothing must serve a specific business purpose.
+It’s crucial to distinguish between business and personal clothing to ensure compliance with tax regulations.
 Here are the main categories:

 Clothes required for health and safety reasons is tax-deductible.
 This includes protective clothing, uniforms, or any gear needed to meet workplace safety regulations.
 For example, safety boots, gloves, and high-visibility vests used in hazardous work environments can be claimed as business expenses.